Reuben Hopkins was born in 1825 or July 18, 1828, in Pribble (?), New York, the son of Thomas.

 Reuben returned to Michigan and was living in Elkland, Tuscola County in the summer of 1863 when he registered for the draft.
-He was possibly living in Shiawassee County where he reentered the service in Company F, Tenth Michigan cavalry on August 29, 1863, at Hazelton for 3 years, crediting Hazelton, and was mustered on September 2 at Grand Rapids where the regiment was organized between September 18 and November 18, 1863, when it was mustered into service.
+He was possibly living in Shiawassee County where he reentered the service in Company F, 10th Michigan Cavalry on August 29, 1863, at Hazelton for 3 years, crediting Hazelton, and was mustered on September 2 at Grand Rapids where the regiment was organized between September 18 and November 18, 1863, when it was mustered into service.

 The regiment left Michigan for Lexington, Kentucky on December 1, 1863, and participated in numerous operations, mostly in Kentucky and Tennessee throughout the winter of 1863-64.
 Most of its primary area of operations would eventually be in the vicinity of Strawberry Plains, Tennessee.
 He was sick at Somerset, Kentucky from February of 1864 through May of 1865, was reported as a Corporal on June 1, 1865, and mustered out at Memphis, Tennessee, on November 11, 1865.

-After the war Reuben eventually returned to Michigan.
-He was probably working as a farmer and living with his family in Grant, Huron County in 1870.
+After the war Reuben returned to Michigan and by 1870 he was working as a farmer and living with his family in Grant, Huron County.
 By 1880 he was still working as a farmer and living with his wife and children in Grant, and he as still in Grant in 1884.
 He was living in Gagetown, Tuscola County in 1889, 1890 and 1894, and was a member of the GAR Myers Post No. 357 in Gagetown.

-Reuben was a widower when he married his second wife, Canadian-born widow Mary Erb (b.
+Reuben was a widower when he married a widow Canadian-born Mary Erb (b.
 1843) on February 5, 1900, in Caseville, Huron County.
 (She had been widowed from her first husband George Erb, married Archie Morrison and divorced him and then resumed using her first husband’s name.)

 In 1879 he applied for and received a pension (no. 254033).